 The Academy Store Manager (ASM) is there to provide you with a great learning experience, and to uphold the integrity of the programme.
 The ASM will ensure standards are upheld, and provide guidance and support to facilitate your self-development.
 This will be in the form of weekly reviews, providing developmental feedback and coaching you for success.

-The Operations Manager (OM) will support and guide the ASM and you, providing learning opportunities outside the Academy Store.
-In partnership with Human Resources, the OM will also review progress more formally on a periodic basis.
+The Area Manager will support and guide the Academy Store Manager and you, providing learning opportunities outside the Academy Store.
+In partnership with Human Resources, the Area Manager will also review progress more formally on a periodic basis.

 Area / Field support